Yianni-Mitropoulos/simple-recursive-ui/README.md

 # simple-recursive-ui
 SRUI is a simple UI framework for JavaScript that makes recursively locating your HTML elements a breeze.
-In theory, that is - note that this is a pre-alpha library.
+Each node in your UI keeps track of its SRUI_parent, its SRUI_children, and its SRUI_properUndernodes.
+The latter is a dictionary of nodes strictly below the current node that have been given an SRUI_name for ease of access.

 # example
 The file example.html illustrates how to use the library.

-# gotchas
+# common gotchas
-1. To specify an event handler, do not use arrow functions!
-You have to use the "function" keyword.
-Otherwise your code will probably not work.
+1. To specify an event handler, you have to use the "function" keyword.
+Do not use arrow functions, or your code will probably not work.
 2. TEXT_NODE objects cannot respond to onclick events.
 Use a PARAGRAPH object instead.
+3. Giving a "finalize" parameter to the BODY element currently doesn't work, due to the overall dodginess of the current implementation.